lcoman/WKA_WLST.py/README.md

 ##  Disclaimer

 - I don't own production environments - and, no matter what, tests should be done on test environments.
-- I don't own complex environments on my laptop; the best case was an Oracle XE database on a Docker container as the RCU database.
+- I don't own complex environments on my laptop.
-- Even if I did my tests you should also start with a test of this script on a more mature "test" environment and only when comfortable enough to move to real production.
+- Even if I did my tests you should also start with a test of this tool on a more mature "test" environment and only when comfortable enough to move to real production.
 - I focused my tests to make sure that scrips run with no issues and that the details printed are relevant.
-I never checked the performance details and what impact the script has on the machine or the domain itself.
+I never checked the performance details and what impact the tool has on the machine or the domain itself.
 It's a WLST script so should be safe enough but please also do your own tests.
 - The OS-related Python3 scripts have no impact on performance: they move so fast that you don't even have time to blink.
 - No passwords are collected/saved.
 Not even when you need to provide the connection credentials: the value typed in for password will not be echoed back to the console.